-5 Reasons NOT to take PMP® Boot Camp Classes for your PMP® Exam Preparation
+5 Reasons NOT to take a PMP® Boot Camp for your PMP Exam Prep

 (Note: This article shows just one side of the story.
 Please also read our article "5 Reasons FOR taking an Exam Boot Camp" to get the full and balanced picture")

 Often touted as “ideal targeted training” for the Project Management Professional (PMP)® exam, many people find PMP® boot camps are an attractive option for exam preparation.

 While boot camps are designed to deliver noticeable results with a high-output of effort in a short period of time, the drawbacks of choosing this path for exam preparation often outweigh the benefits.

 PMP bootcamp may work for some because the instructors are usually highly qualified with master’s degrees, prior training, and years of industry experience.
 Most also offer a pass guarantee and will assume financial risk if you fail.
 They may offer to pay for your exam re-take or provide custom coaching and feedback.

 - Reason #1: PMP boot camp training is expensive.

 - Reason #2: PMP boot camps are inconvenient.

 - Reason #3: Project management boot camp training focus on memorization.

 - Reason #4: PMP boot camps have limited schedules and openings.